-- Discuss the procedural considerations for operating alongside a platform - Describe scenarios when an operation may be suspended - Define risk assessment and management of change as applied to a company's procedures - Demonstrate the ability to apply procedures and risk assessments for a specific operation.
+- 5.14.2.
+Describe scenarios when an operation may be suspended - 5.14.3.
+Define risk assessment and management of change as applied to a company's procedures - 5.14.4.
+Describe the ability to apply procedures and risk assessments for a specific operation. - 5.14.5.
+Describe ASOG, CAM and TAM modes

-SPECIAL MANOEUVRING SCENARIOS INCLUDING EMERGENCY SHIPHANDLING

-LAYING ALONGSIDE AN INSTALLATION

-- Define the information required before approaching an installation. - Define the information that may be found on a rig data card - Utilise the information from current and detailed weather reports - Describe the importance of crane information - Demonstrate the process for setting up on weather and non-weather side working. - Demonstrate the ability to follow approach and departure procedures. - Describe the effect of changing trim and excessive trim

-OPERATING WITH REDUCED EQUIPMENT DUE TO EQUIPMENT FAILURE
+Special Manoeuvring Scenarios including Emergency Shiphandling

-- Demonstrate the effect that a loss of bow thrusters on a azimuth propulsion ship may have on maneuverability and station keeping - Demonstrate the effect that a loss of stern thrusters on an azimuth propulsion ship or conventional twin screw vessel may have on maneuverability and station keeping - Maneuver using only azimuth thrusters (biasing and non-biasing techniques) - Demonstrate the use of engines and rudders in the event of thruster failure.
-Demonstrate the ability to overcome equipment failure while maintaining safety of vessel.
+- 5.15.
+Working alongside an installation - 5.15.1.
+Define the information required before approaching an installation. - 5.15.2.
+Define the information that may be found on a rig data card - 5.15.3.
+Utilise the information from current and detailed weather reports - 5.15.4.
+Describe the importance of crane information - 5.15.5.
+Describe the process for setting up on "Drift ON" and "Drift OFF" side working. - 5.15.6.
+Describe the ability to follow approach and departure procedures. - 5.15.7.
+Describe the effect of changing trim and excessive trim - 5.16.
+Operating with reduced equipment due to equipment failure - 5.16.1.
+Describe the effect that a loss of bow thrusters on a azimuth propulsion ship may have on maneuverability and station keeping - 5.16.2.
+Describe the effect that a loss of stern thrusters on conventional twin-screw vessel may have on maneuverability and station keeping - 5.16.3.
+Manoeuvre using only azimuth thrusters (biasing and non-biasing techniques) - 5.16.4.
+Describe the use of engines and rudders in the event of thruster failure. - 5.16.5.
+Describe the ability to overcome equipment failure while maintaining safety of vessel. - 5.16.6.
+Describe actions to be taken after DP failures with the simulator in DP auto mode.
+Important the student does not change to manual unless a complete failure of the DP system. i.e. vessel to be left in DP control after worst case failure and only change to manual if vessel is not holding heading and position.

-The course will be of at least 4 days' duration with a minimum of 32 hours' instruction, with at least 65% of the time assigned to practical ship handling exercises using a Class A simulator or NI Class 'S' Simulator6.
+The course will be of at least 4 days' duration with a minimum of 32 hours' instruction, with at least 65% of the time assigned to practical ship handling exercises.